Sclerema neonatorum

 Sclerema neonatorum is a rare and severe skin condition that is characterized by diffuse hardening of the subcutaneous tissue with minimal inflammation.

 Sclerema neonatorum is categorized as a kind of panniculitis that appears as subcutaneous adipose tissue and skin hardening.
 The hardened skin and subcutaneous fat stick to the underlying bone and muscle so much that it makes it difficult to breathe and eat, and it usually results in death.

-Severe respiratory or gastrointestinal disorders, congenital malformations, dehydration, and sepsis are among the comorbid conditions that affect affected infants.
+Severe respiratory or gastrointestinal disorders, congenital malformations, dehydration, and sepsis are among the comorbid conditions that affect infants.
 Sclerema neonatorum usually has a very bad prognosis and a high death rate.

 Signs and symptoms

 Sclerema neonatorum causes tight, adherent, and waxy-looking skin that is affected by underlying tissues.
 Some babies may have mottled or purple skin.
 It is not possible to elevate, pinch, or depress the skin.
 Traditionally, Sclerema neonatorum appears symmetrically on the trunk, thighs, or buttocks.
 However, the skin hardening rapidly spreads to the entire body's subcutaneous fat, excluding the parts of the body that are fat-free, such as the palms, soles, and genitalia.
 A fixed face, resembling a mask, could be the result of the facial skin becoming harder.